 12. Get a Tax Refund on Souvenirs Bought in Ireland

-Some goods, however, are sold free of VAT.
+However, some goods, are free from VAT.

-Alternatively, many stores in Ireland offer VAT-free shopping for tourists outside of the EU.
+Many stores in Ireland offer VAT-free shopping for tourists outside of the EU.
 You must ask them first before buying and if you are required to spend a specific amount before you’ll get the benefit.

-More information can be found at Ireland's Citizens Information website.
 You will not get tax relief on accommodation, car hire, meals, or the cost to visit tourist attractions.